-- 1. Click Server.

-- 2. Open the target project/folder.

-- 3. Click Import.

-- 4. In the Import area, select the source folder and file(s).

-- 5. Drag the file(s) directly onto the project/folder in the Server area.
+- 1. Click Server. - 2.
+Open the target project/folder. - 3.
+Click Import. - 4.
+In the Import area, select the source folder and file(s). - 5.
+For images only, select the image compression.
+Your options are: - None - Select automatically: If the source image has an alpha channel, DXT5 will be used.
+If the source image does not have an alpha channel, DXT1 will be used. - DXT1: Works best on images without an alpha channel. - DXT5: Works best on images with an alpha channel. - 6.
+Drag the file(s) directly onto the project/folder in the Server area.